memsql/dbt-singlestore/README.md

 7.6.6       | 1.0.1    | 0.6.0
 7.5.12      | 1.0.1    | 0.6.0

-To use this adapter, SingleStore must be upgraded to the version 7.5 or newer.
+To use this adapter, SingleStore must be upgraded to the version 8.5 or newer.

 ## Changelog

+### 1.9.0
+- Added microbatch incremental strategy support
+- Introduced snapshot improvements:
+    - Enable setting a datetime value for `dbt_valid_to` for current records instead of `NULL`
+    - Enable `hard_deletes` config to add a metadata column if a record has been deleted
+    - Allow customizing names of metadata fields
+    - Enable `unique_key` as a list

+### 1.8.3
+- Resolved the issue with backup views

+### 1.8.2
+- Fixed logic and import in get_credentials function
+- Fixed invalid imports

 ### 1.8.1
 - Fix view definition retrieval in replace_view_definition macro